nathanreyes/v-calendar/docs/api/calendar.md

 **Default:** `undefined`

 :::warning
-The `.sync` modifier does not work with this prop, unlike `from-page`.
+The `.sync` modifier does not work with this prop, unlike `to-page`.
 :::

 ### `min-page`